Infections of the Inner Ear

 Viral infections of the inner ear are more common than bacterial infections, but less is known about them.
 An inner ear viral infection may be the result of a systemic viral illness (one affecting the rest of the body, such as infectious mononucleosis or measles); or, the infection may be confined to the labyrinth or the vestibulo-cochlear nerve.
 Usually, only one ear is affected.

 Some of the viruses that have been associated with vestibular neuritis or labyrinthitis include herpes viruses (such as the ones that cause cold sores or chicken pox and shingles), influenza, measles, rubella, mumps, polio, hepatitis, and Epstein-Barr.
 Other viruses may be involved that are as yet unidentified because of difficulties in sampling the labyrinth without destroying it.
+Because the inner ear infection is usually caused by a virus, it can run its course and then go dormant in the nerve only to flare up again at any time.
+There is currently no way to predict whether or not it will come back.

 Symptoms and onset of viral neuritis or labyrinthitis